YapengTian/CCOL-CVPR21/README.md

 ## Training
 1. Prepare video dataset.

     a.
-Download MUSIC dataset from: https://github.com/roudimit/MUSIC_dataset
+Download MUSIC dataset from: https://github.com/roudimit/MUSIC_dataset/blob/master/MUSIC_solo_videos.json

     b.
 Download videos.

 2. Preprocess videos.
 You can do it in your own way as long as the index files are similar.

     a.
-Extract frames at 8fps and waveforms at 11025Hz from videos.
+Extract frames at 1fps and waveforms at 11025Hz from videos.
 We have following directory structure:
     ```
     data
     ├── audio
     |   ├── acoustic_guitar
-    │   |   ├── M3dekVSwNjY.mp3
+    │   |   ├── M3dekVSwNjY.wav
     │   |   ├── ...
     │   ├── trumpet
-    │   |   ├── STKXyBGSGyE.mp3
+    │   |   ├── STKXyBGSGyE.wav
     │   |   ├── ...
     │   ├── ...
     |